foliovision/fv-wordpress-flowplayer/readme.txt

 == Changelog ==

+= 6.0.5.17 - 2017/01/?? =

+* Fix - Lightbox - moving into a separate file for faster loading if using for images

 = 6.0.5.16 - 2017/01/13 =

 * Feature - Subtitles - Added option for SDH (Subtitles for the deaf or hard-of-hearing)